isaacwasserman/FacialShadowRemoval/README.md

 ### Usage
 The ShadowGP component can be run from a self contained Jupyter Notebook at [ShadowGP/shadowgp_colab.ipynb](ShadowGP/shadowgp_colab.ipynb).

 This notebook installs all of its required packages and weights.
 When run inside of Google Colab, it will automatically import the rest of the repository.

 ## Blind Shadow Removal [2]
 ### Description
+BlindShadowRemoval is a supervised model specialized for portrait shadow removal.
+Different from prior work, Blind Shadow Removal method only look at gray-scale image for first stage decomposition:$\hat{I}_{free,gs} & = I_{gs} \odot (1 - B) + I_{gs} \odot B \oslash M_I'
+        = I_{gs} \odot (1-B +B\oslash M_I')
+        = I_{gs} \odot W$
+This method avoids turning this problem into a memorization mode.
+The model consists of two major steps: 1) grayscale shadow removal; 2) colorization.
+Grayscale shadow removal module predicts the deshadowed face in grayscale.
+This module consists of an encoder, a stack of residual non-local blocks, and a decoder.
+Colorization module breaks down into 3 steps: 1) erasing, 2) inpainting, and 3) color space transformation.
+Overall, BlindShadowRemoval is a novel approach to decompose RGB shadow removal into grayscale shadow removal and colorization, which provides state-of-the-art shadow removal and shadow segmentation results and photo-realistic deshadow quality.

 ### Usage
+The Blind Shadow Removal component can be run from a self contained Jupyter Notebook at [BlindShadowRemoval/BlindShadowRemoval.ipynb](BlindShadowRemoval/BlindShadowRemoval.ipynb).

+This notebook installs all of its required packages and weights.
+When run inside of Google Colab, it will automatically import the rest of the repository.

 ## Novel Classical Approach
 ### Description